PROGRAM

 {$LIBRARYPATH path1; path2; ...}

-directive allows you to indicate additional search paths for UNIT
+The $LIBRARYPATH directive allows you to indicate additional search paths for UNIT modules declared by uses.

 $UNITPATH